 Seal, OV order via public web form Manually processed Certificate application can be submitted by a representative of the Organisation, which possesses or will possess the Device or service to which the certificate is applied.
 If the application is submitted by a different organisation from the organisation that owns the service, domain name or the IP address (e.g. by an IT service provider), the application must be authorised by the organisation owning the service, domain name or IP address.
-DV order via public web form Similar to OV but also host domain name/IP address ownership or control of those is verified by using methods listed in the BR and any device or person having ownership or control of the server/domain can submit a valid DV application DV or OV order using Telia's self- service software I Certificate Requester that has successfully authenticated to Tella's self-service software.
-The T
+DV order via public web form Similar to OV but also host domain name/IP address ownership or control of those is verified by using methods listed in the BR and any device or person having ownership or control of the server/domain can submit a valid DV application DV or OV order using Telia's self- service software I Certificate Requester that has successfully authenticated to Telia's self-service software.
+The

-Telia CA will issue server certificates only to organisations that are registered in Finland, Sweden, Norway, Denmark, Lithuania, Estonia.
-Telia CA may refuse to issue certificates to organisations registered in countries where Telia cannot reliably validate information on the certificate application.
+Telia CA refuses to issue certificates to organisations registered in countries where Telia cannot reliably validate information to be included in the certificate.